nodejs/node/doc/api/quic.md

 * Type: {number}

-The number of retransmissions caused by delayed acknowledgements.
+The number of retransmissions caused by delayed acknowledgments.

 #### `quicsession.address`
 <!-- YAML